Shirmohammad-Ta/HITF-zero-shot/README.md

 This repository contains the code and resources for the paper:

  **"Hybrid Instruction Tuning with Marginalization for Zero-Shot Reasoning in Language Models"**

+  My paper has been accepted at an IEEE conference!

 ---